FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/EDA/EDA.md

 ## Variable Scaling

-Escalar una variable es aplicarle una transformación con el objetivo de conseguir que la variable transformada tenga ciertas propiedades que no tenia la variable original (la variable sin transformar).

-En este artículo nos centraremos en tres tipos de escalado: escalado estandar, normalización (0,1) y normalización (a,b).
+Scale a variable is apply a transformation to it, in order to get new propierties for the transformed variable, propierties that the origial variable doesn't have.

+In this article we are going to be focus on three scale kinds: standard scaled, (0,1) normalization and (a,b) normalization.

 En cualquier caso, hay mas procedimientos que aquí no será explorados, por lo que para ver una lista más amplia se recomienda, por ejemplo, ver la documentación sobre este tema de la libreria   [`sklearn`](https://scikit-learn.org/stable/modules/preprocessing.html)

 <br>